varughese/nba-radial-bracket/README.md

 # *[View Here](http://matvarughese.me/nba-radial-bracket/)*

 ## What is this
 After seeing [this Reddit post](https://www.reddit.com/r/nba/comments/bgckp4/updated_2019_playoffs_radial_bracket_celtics/) I thought it would be a short fun project to create it in Javascript.
-The advantage of this would be it could live update and also show playoff history for each.
+The advantage of this would be it could live update and also show each year's playoff history.

 ## High Level Documentation
 The front end uses a d3 partition layout to create the radial bracket.
 The back end scrapes a website, Basketball Reference, once a day and uploads data to Firebase.
 For more specific documentation, click the links or view the docs folder.